-Overviewrdesktop is an open source client for Windows Remote Desktop Services, capable of natively speaking Remote Desktop Protocol (RDP) in order to present the user's Windows desktop. rdesktop is known to work with Windows versions such as NT 4 Terminal Server, 2000, XP, 2003, 2003 R2, Vista, 2008, 7, 2008 R2, 2008 and 2012 R2.
+rdesktop is an open source UNIX client for connecting to Windows Remote Desktop Services, capable of natively speaking Remote Desktop Protocol (RDP) in order to present the user's Windows desktop. rdesktop is known to work with Windows server versions ranging from NT 4 terminal server to Windows Server 2016.

 rdesktop currently runs on most UNIX based platforms with the X Window System, and other ports should be fairly straightforward.

-rdesktop is released under the GNU Public Licence (GPL), version 3.
+rdesktop is released under the GNU General Public License (GPL), version 3.
 Please send feedback, bug reports and patches to the appropriate mailing list.
-Patches can also be submitted to the SF patch tracker.
+Patches could also be submitted as a pull request on GitHub.

-rdesktop is a project.
-See the Sourceforge rdesktop project info and the Wiki for more information.
+rdesktop project is hosted on GitHub.
+See the GitHub rdesktop organization for more information.

-Development versions (Subversion)See the Subversion instructions.
-Note that the development version may be intermittently unstable while new features are developed.
+You can also download a snapshot of current development version which may be intermittently unstable while new features are developed.

 The RDP protocol itself is essentially an extension of the ITU-T T.128 (aka T.SHARE) application sharing protocol.
 Microsoft has recently made RDP specifications openly available via the MSDN library.

 This project has the following three mailing lists hosted by google groups:

 |Announcements||Moderated announcement list for new releases and other important news.||Subscribe|